 - 1 baguette loaf

-- 1 tbsp Carapelli Extra Virgin Olive Oil
+- 1 tablespoon Carapelli Extra Virgin Olive Oil

 ***Want to PIN this recipe for later?
 Click HERE to save the recipe to your favourite Appetizer Board on Pinterest. ***